sakkeerhussain/QBKeyboardHandler/README.md

 * Handles keyboard hides some portion of content issue.

 #Usage
-* Extend your base view controller from "QBBaseViewController"
+* Extend your base view controller or view controllers for those this feature requires from "QBBaseViewController" instead on "UIViewCotroller"

+@interface ViewController : QBBaseViewController

 * Assign your parents bottom constraint to "bottomMarginConstraint".
 Keep its value 0 by default.